rspamd/rspamd.com/doc/lua/sync_async.md

 Rspamd 1.8.0 is introducing a new pseudo-synchronous API.
 Now you can write code in a usual imperative manner but you still will not block any other tasks.

 Each potentially blocking operation creates a yielding-point.
-WhichIn turn, this means the code is suspended until the operation is done (just like blocking) and resumes only when there is some result.
+In turn, this means the code is suspended until the operation is done (just like blocking) and resumes only when there is some result.
 Meanwhile, other tasks are processed as usual.

 **Please note** that synchronous mode requires symbol to be registered with **no_squeeze** = `true` (see "full example").